singledoggy/singledoggy/README.md

 👋 Hi, I’m @singledoggy

--  I’m mayjor in Atmosphere and Environment.
+-  I’m major in Atmosphere and Environment.
 - [Here](https://samhan.fun/) is more about me